trugw/TrustedGateway/configservice/README.md

 The TA is a minimal HTTPS server which authenticates users via TLS client certificates, ships a small trusted web bundle, and exposes special, access-guarded REST interfaces.

+It is possible for the admins to submit NPF firewall policies to TruGW via the web app.
+Normal users can upload their TLS client certificate to request admin access.
+The master admin sees the list of uploaded admin certificates and can grant/deny access to them.

 The `npfctl` WASM app (see wasm_npfctl/ in root directory) is not directly shipped by ConfigService, but rather is fetched by the small trusted web bundle using script tags and SRI (subresource integrity), as well as XHRs (together with CORS).